-Note 1 - These data behind these graphs (created using Redash) automatically updates every 10 minutes.
+Note - The data behind these graphs (created using Redash) automatically updates every 10 minutes.

-These Daily Download stats begin in August 2018, when we moved our primary download location from GitHub to our own servers.
+These Monthly Download stats begin in August 2018, when we moved our primary download location from GitHub to our own infrastructure.

-This “Daily Active Users” graph just shows a simple count of how many unique IP addresses (per day) are checking whether a newer version of DB Browser for SQLite is available.
+This “Monthly Active Users” graph just shows a simple count of how many unique IP addresses (per month) are checking whether a newer version of DB Browser for SQLite is available.

-The numbers noticably increase in October 2018, with our first Alpha release for 3.11.0.
+The numbers mostly start in October 2018, with our first Alpha release for 3.11.0.

 This graph shows similar information to the one above, but this time includes the version number.

-The total number of “active users” on any given day can be higher than the graph above (and therefore less accurate), as this one includes an entry for each version of DB Browser for SQLite launched.
+The total number of “active users” in any given month can be slightly higher here than the graph above it, as this one includes an entry for each version of DB Browser for SQLite launched.